aiqc/AIQC/docs/pages/explainer.rst

   :widths: 18, 80
   :align: center

+  * - **Topology**
+    - If the food doesn't fit in the pot, switch to a pot with deeper/ taller *layers*.

   * - **Duration**
     - Food isn't fully cooked?
 Train for more *epochs* or decrease the size of each *batch*.

   * - **Parameters**
     - Burning?
 Turn down *learning rate*.
-Tastes bad?
+Flavor is slightly off?
 Try *initialization*/ *activation* spices.

-  * - **Topology**
-    - If the food doesn't fit in the pan, switch to a larger pan with deeper/ taller *layers*.

   * - **Regulation**
     - Overfitting on the same old recipes?
-Add more *Dropout* to mix things up.
+Add *Dropout* to mix things up.

 |